Religious Studies

 Religious Studies offers a fascinating insight into many of the fundamental problems of human existence, which people have pondered and discussed throughout history.
 ‘Why am I here?’
 ‘Is there a God?’
 ‘Why do people suffer?’
 ‘How can I live a good life?’
 Studying ways in which thinkers from the past have responded to these and other questions can help us to find meaning and purpose in our own lives.
 Dealing with such questions is a life-long task, and there is a wealth of resources from philosophical and religious traditions to help us examine them.

 We study OCR H573 at A Level, which includes studies in philosophy of religion, religion and ethics, and developments in Christian thought.
 This course provides students with exciting opportunity to gain a deeper understanding of a world religion, explore philosophy of religion, and religion and ethics.
-We are striving to inspire students to engage in relevant topical issues, and acquire knowledge and a critical understanding of major issues that are relevant in the 21st century.
+We are striving to inspire students to engage in relevant topical issues and acquire knowledge and a critical understanding of major issues that are relevant in the 21st century.

 The RS Department is accommodated in large, recently refurbished classrooms, set in the heart of the main School building.
 Each room has an intelligent whiteboard, DVD player, artefacts, and a wide and varied selection of reference and resource books.